af950833/Smartthings-for-Broadlink-RM-Pro/README.md

 # Smartthings-for-Broadlink-RM-Pro
-Smartthings Handler for Broadlink RM Pro using RM Plugin, RM Bridge &amp; Home Automation
+Smartthings Handler for Broadlink RM Pro using RM Plugin, RM Bridge &amp; Home Assistant

 I refered to the below.